wallytutor/WallyToolbox.jl/docs/src/helpers.md

 !!! danger

-    This section documents functions that are used in a very unstable context and might evolve in the next commits until an stable interface is established.
+    This section documents functions that are used in a very unstable context.

 Simple rounding is not enough.
 Getting values that are rounded close to a power of a given number and rounded to floor or ceil is often the case.
 This is standardized in `DryTooling` through [`closestpowerofx`](@ref):

 ```jldoctest
 julia> closestpowerofx(10)